Over the course of an American woman’s lifetime, she will face the very real possibility of being diagnosed with invasive breast cancer.

 Life insurance companies do take into consideration statistics such as this.
 So carriers are very open, now more than ever, to insure those with a history of breast cancer.

-We’re sharing with you a few pro tips learned over our many years of experience.
+I’m sharing with you a few pro tips learned over many years of experience.
 Be sure to check out all the details below.

 Pro Tip #1 – Ratings for seniors with Breast Cancer

 In the past, all breast cancer survivors (no matter the stage) had to wait a minimum of ten years before buying life insurance.